-Here’s the best thing I ever heard about acting, that my wife said: “Don’t do it (become an actor), unless you have to.”
+“Here’s the best thing I ever heard about acting, that my wife said: Don’t do it (become an actor), unless you have to.”

-Mandy Patinkin shared this quote in an interview with Vanity Fair.
-He discussed the early struggles of his acting career and shared his advice to young, aspiring actors.
+Patinkin, whose perhaps best known for his portrayal of Saul Berenson on the Showtime television series, Homeland, discussed the early struggles of his acting career and shared his advice to young, aspiring actors.

 “I would add to that, if you are thinking about it (acting) and dreaming about it, don’t not try it.
 Because time is short, life is short.
 Give it a shot.
-See what happens.
+See what happens.”

-Take a walk by yourself, with yourself.
-Ask yourself, “Who am I?
+“Take a walk by yourself, with yourself.
+Ask yourself, Who am I?
 What do I want?
 What do I dream about?
 Can I try?”

-And tell yourself, “Yes, I can.”
+“And tell yourself, Yes, I can.”

-Don’t give up.
+“Don’t give up.
 Try for as long as you have the energy to try.
 And, then, be gracious to yourself.
 Whether you succeed or whether you don’t.
-And be glad you were alive to try.
+And be glad you were alive to try.”

-That’s the gift of being alive: Trying!”
+“That’s the gift of being alive: Trying!”

 “Do you want to be an actor, or do you want to be celebrity?”
 (Don Cheadle)